 - Staggered or ‘bookable’ shower times

 The important thing is that both campers and campsite owners take their safety, and that of everyone else, seriously.
 If you have any doubts about the ‘covid-security’ of your chosen campsite, why not ring ahead and have a conversation with the staff about what systems they have put in place.

 Yes!
 You certainly can.
 Of course, it is worth remembering that rules and openings can change in line with the wider pandemic situation – so it’s best to check with the site or booking agent that you can cancel or transfer to future date if necessary.
 The majority of campsites are already offering increased flexibility with bookings and offering ‘coronavirus guarantees’.

 What about camping abroad?

-With camping so close to being back, what better time to check and repair your gear.
+With camping back on the agenda, what better time to check and repair your gear.
 If you find you want an upgrade or replacement, then our range of tents and equipment is second to none.